2022 Colchester Borough Council election

 The 2022 Colchester Borough Council election took place on 5 May 2022.
-Eighteen members of the council (one-third of the whole) were elected: one from 16 of the 17 wards, and two councillors from New Town & Christ Church ward, following the death of incumbent councillor Nick Cope (Liberal Democrat), elected in 2019 and due to serve until 2023.
+Eighteen members of the council (one-third of the whole) were elected: one from 16 of the 17 wards, and two councillors from New Town & Christ Church ward, following the death of incumbent councillor Nick Cope (Liberal Democrats), elected in 2019 and due to serve until 2023.

 At the election, the Conservative–Independent coalition lost control of the council, with the Conservatives losing seats to the Liberal Democrats and the Green Party.
-Paul Dundas, the leader of the council, lost his seat in Stanway to challenger Tracey Arnold.
+Paul Dundas, the leader of the council, lost his seat in Stanway to challenger Tracy Arnold.